 Making the Most of Your Presentation

-If you are a person with a disability who requires an accommodation to attend this workshop, or have questions about accessibility, please contact Jordan Wright at firstname.lastname@example.org or 734-764-2574.
-Please also let us know if you have any dietary restrictions or food allergies.
-Advance notice is necessary as some accommodations may require more time for the University to arrange so letting us know at least 2 weeks in advance is much appreciated.
+Please email us at UMMS-Faculty-Development@med.umich.edu if you have any dietary restrictions or food allergies.
+Advance notice is necessary as some accommodations may require more time for the University to arrange.